How Do Sovereign Gold Bonds Compare to Other Gold Investment Options?

 Digital gold is highly liquid and can be sold with a few clicks whenever required.

 A Demat account is not mandatory for SGBs.
 Demat accounts allow for digital storage of it.

 Physical gold does not require a Demat account.

 Gold ETFs require a Demat account as it is listed and traded on the stock exchange.

-A Demat account is not mandatory for digital gold.
+A Demat account is not required for digital gold.

 SGBs are issued by RBI on behalf of government and has sovereign guarantee.

 There are no regulations on digital gold which makes it riskier.

 No charges in buying or selling with RBI, however brokerage charges applicable if bought/sold through stock exchanges.